typelevel/typelevel.github.com/src/community/start-contributing.md

 #### Open a PR and iterate
 - Fork the repo, create a branch, and implement the change.
 Add or update tests where appropriate.
 - Open a PR with a clear description of the problem and your solution.
-Read the [Typelevel AI policy](https://typelevel.org/gsoc/ai.html).
 - Expect review feedback, ask questions, adjust your changes, and iterate.

 #### Where to Ask for Help